 [NOTE: This is the third post in my Forgotten Concerts of 2017 series.
 These shows took place last year, so I’ve been relying on the handwritten journal entries I wrote at the time.
-This one has a couple additions, but it’s basically what I wrote in red ink last June.
-This post was published on January 22nd, 2018, but I have altered the date so that it fits in chronologically.]
+This one has a couple additions, but it’s basically what I wrote in red ink last June.]

 The big event for today was the Le Butcherettes concert down at the Taft Theatre.
 Crankypants sent me an email a couple weeks ago suggesting that I go if I didn’t have anything else going on.
 I’d never heard any of the band’s songs–although I think I remember once watching a couple minutes of an acoustic Tiny Desk Concert performed by the band’s singer, Teri Gender Bender–and I successfully fought the urge to check out their music before the show.
 I ended up going to tonight’s concert never having heard even a single song by the band.